karllhughes/personal-blog-5/_posts/2023-10-29-hardest-year.md

 In hindsight, 7-8 months doesn't seem that long, but when you're in the depths of it, it can feel like a neverending nightmare.
 That said, now that it's behind me, I can take stock of the experience and I'm very grateful to have had it so early in my entrepreneurial career.
 Here are just a few of the things I learned this year:

 1. **The tiger won't kill you.** Even if your business takes a nosedive, you'll live.
-2. **Keep your health in order.** Don't let diet, sleep, inactivity, or substances bring you down.
+2. **Keep your health in order.** Don't let diet, sleep, inactivity, or substances increase your stress.
+[Stress is a huge detriment to productivity](https://www.firstmats.co.uk/blogs/facts-and-statistics/executive-summary-of-workplace-stress-anxiety-depression-statistics-2023), so while it might seem like you don't have time to work out and eat right, you probably don't have time _not_ to.
 3. **Minimize fixed costs in your business.** Leverage contractors as much as possible and keep subscriptions monthly (instead of forcing an annual lock-in).
 4. **Get credit; know how much you're comfortable using.** It's better to have it *before* you need it than after.
 5. **Taking big risks might slow you down.** If they don't pan out, but you learn a lot